dynamsoft-docs/capture-vision-docs-mobile/programming/android/api-reference/core/basic-structures/captured-result-item.md

 ### getReferencedItem

-Get the referenced captured result item.
-The reference dependencies is defined in the Capture Vision settings.
+Get a property of type `CapturedResultItem` that represents a reference to another captured result item.

 ```java
 CapturedResultItem getReferencedItem();